 I’ve put together a further selection of classics, twists on classics and absolute liberties for you to try!

-You’ll see pictures of my version of the Thai Peanut Colada throughout this page.
+You’ll see pictures of a version of the Thai Peanut Colada throughout this page.
 Unfortunately the recipe has now been taken offline and idiot me didn’t save it anywhere.

 Bubble tea is an absolute oddity.
 I haven’t tried it and I don’t want to.
 But it is a massive thing all over Asia.

 The bubbles are made from tapioca pearls which feel gelatinous.
 Don’t confuse the pearls with tapioca flour – that will not make for a good drink!
 Don’t forget you’ll need extra wide straws!

 Drinkware for Asian Feasts

 In the main, what drinking vessels you need will obviously depend on what drinks you are choosing to serve.

 I have a selection of handle-less mugs which I use for my green tea.
 The concept is ridiculous really as I burn my hands every time but I won’t be stopped.
 I started drinking green tea in Wagamamas and I like to pretend that I’m there when I’m drinking it now!

 It is unlikely that your friends are going to want more than one type of hot drink at an evening meal.
 So one mug or cup per person will likely be sufficient.